 Validated the site’s ability to meet cGMP manufacturing standards

 The FDA Regulatory Strategy: Past fenritinide drug studies conducted by McNeil Laboratories, Johnson & Johnson, National Cancer Institute (NCI) and others have generated a large database of public information that allows SciTech to optimize its clinical program (accelerated dose titration designs for oncology clinical trials).

 An Investigative New Drug Application (IND) for the treatment of T-cell non-Hodgkin lymphoma has been approved by the FDA (IND 135475).
 The FDA approved IND provides clearance for ST-001 nanoFenretinide to enter the clinic.
 SciTech's Phase I clinical trial will be conducted at the Rush University Medical Center (Chicago, IL) under the guidance and direction of Timothy M. Kuzel, MD, FACP, Samuel G Taylor III MD Professor of Oncology, Chief, Division of Hematology/Oncology/Cell Therapy; Deputy Director, Clinical Affairs, Rush University Cancer Center (Principal Investigator, PI).
-The study is planned to enroll patients with relapsed/refractory (R/R) T-Cell NHL and is scheduled to begin in mid-2022 with the potential to advance to a registration trial in late 2022.
+The study is planned to enroll patients with relapsed/refractory (R/R) T-Cell NHL and is scheduled to begin in 2022.